deniskyashif/blog/content/posts/csharp-channels-part-3.md

 ---
-title: "C# Channels - Streaming Data Pipelines"
+title: "C# Channels - Async Data Pipelines"
-date: 2019-12-13T10:42:15+02:00
+date: 2019-12-23T08:42:15+02:00
-draft: false
+draft: true
 url: "csharp-channels-part-3"
 tags: ["software-design", "csharp", "concurrency", "dotnet"]
 summary: "How to implement an \"assembly line\" concurrency model using channels."
+images:
+- "/images/posts/csharp-channels-part3/featured-image.png"
 ---

 In this article we'll learn how to efficiently process data in a non-blocking way using the pipeline pattern.
-We'll see how to construct flexible and testable pipelines using C#'s channels, as well as how to perform cancellation and deal with errors.
+We'll see how to construct efficient and testable pipelines using C#'s channels, as well as how to perform cancellation and deal with errors.
+If you're new to the concept of channels in C#, I suggest checking out [part 1](/c-sharp-channels-part-1) and [part 2](/c-sharp-channels-part-2) of the series first.

 ## Pipelines